AbdoulBaguiM/sentiment-analysis/README.md

 ## Requirements

-- elasticsearch
+- docker
 - requests
 - textblob
 - matplotlib

 ## Usage

-1. Start an Elasticsearch instance.
+1. Start Elasticsearch and Kibana containers by running

+   docker-compose up -d

 2. Replace the bearer_token in the first script with a valid Twitter API token.
 3. Run the first script to index the sentiment of recent tweets containing the query "marvel".
 4. Run the second script to visualize the sentiment distribution of the indexed tweets.